fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-12-05】[basecamp / fizzy](https://github.com/basecamp/fizzy) - Kanban as it should be  Not as it has been
+* 【2025-12-05】[DayuanJiang / next\-ai\-draw\-io](https://github.com/DayuanJiang/next-ai-draw-io) - A next js web application that integrates AI capabilities with draw io diagrams  This app allows you to create, modify, and enhance diagrams through natural language commands and AI\-assisted visualization
+* 【2025-12-05】[wshobson / agents](https://github.com/wshobson/agents) - Intelligent automation and multi\-agent orchestration for Claude Code
 * 【2025-12-03】[MemoriLabs / Memori](https://github.com/MemoriLabs/Memori) - Open\-Source Memory Engine for LLMs, AI Agents & Multi\-Agent Systems
 * 【2025-11-12】[serverless-dns / serverless-dns](https://github.com/serverless-dns/serverless-dns) - The RethinkDNS resolver that deploys to Cloudflare Workers, Deno Deploy, Fastly, and Fly.io
 * 【2025-11-12】[google / adk-web](https://github.com/google/adk-web) - Agent Development Kit Web (adk web) is the built-in developer UI that is integrated with Agent Development Kit for easier agent development and debugging.